matteodamico/converToCsv/README.md

 # converToCsv
-A simple Python Application to convert a specific Excel's sheet to CSV file.
+A simple Python Application to convert a specific Excel's sheet to CSV file.It uses '|' (Pipe char) as field delimiter.

 ### PLEASE SEE THE BRANCH